Car Hire Ballina

 Timezone: GMT +10:00 / GMT +11:00 Daylight Savings Time

 Ballina Byron Gateway Airport is the principal airport for the Far North Coast of New South Wales.
-Situated just 5 kilometres from Ballina CBD and less than 30 minutes from Byron Bay and Lismore, Ballina Airport is primarily serviced by Virgin Australia, Jetstar, and Regional Express aircraft, and receives flights predominantly from Sydney, with services also from Melbourne and Newcastle.
+Situated just 5 kilometres from Ballina and less than 30 minutes from Byron Bay and Lismore, Ballina Airport is primarily serviced by Virgin Australia, Jetstar, and Regional Express aircraft, and receives flights predominantly from Sydney, with services also from Melbourne and Newcastle.

 Ballina Airport boasts a host of facilities to help make your stay enjoyable.
 Tired from your flight?
 Stop by the onsite café for a coffee and freshly made sandwich or burger.
 Don’t forget to take advantage of the free Wi-Fi service that’s available throughout the terminal either.